-Recalling the Convention on the Rights of Persons with Disabilities, adopted by the General Assembly of the United Nations at the end of 2006, coming into force in May 2008, we should build a coalition to combat cruel, inhuman or degrading treatment.
-Further, my example of a medicalization of problems of a social nature shows the importance of developing alternative and less toxic psychotropic substances.
-A ban on insulin coma and electroshock are only the start in moving towards alternatives beyond psychiatry and strategies toward implementing humane treatment and human rights protection.
+Recalling the Convention on the Rights of Persons with Disabilities, which was adopted by the General Assembly of the United Nations at the end of 2006 and came into force in May 2008, we should build a coalition to combat cruel, inhuman or degrading treatment.
+And, coming to the end, my example of a medicalization of psychological problems of social nature shows, how important the development of alternative and less toxic psychotropic substances and a ban of insulin coma and electroshock are, also alternatives beyond psychiatry and strategies toward implementing human treatment and human rights protection.

-Alternatives beyond psychiatry exist, and they serve as an impetus and guidepost for everyone who wants to extract him - or herself from being dependent on psychiatry and damaged by medicalization.
+Alternatives beyond psychiatry exist, and they serve as an impetus and guidepost for everyone who wants to extract him- or herself from being dependent on psychiatry and damaged by medicalization.
 Examples of medicalization as well as alternatives beyond psychiatry are also a wake-up call.
-Listen up, users of psychiatry, if you have the impression that your condition worsens in the course of psychiatric treatment, recovery from medicalization is possible if you dissociate yourselves altogether from psychiatry.
-Other choices bringing improvement from psychic problems of a social nature are definitely possible!
+Listen up, users of psychiatry, if you have the impression that your condition impairs in the course of psychiatric treatment, recovery from medicalization is possible if you dissociate yourselves from psychiatry in time.
+Other choices bringing improvement from psychic problems of social nature are definitely possible!
 Listen up psychiatric workers and friends, all you thousands who have followed the lure of power, money and theoretical or scientific acquiescence, other choices are definitely possible!

-Alternatives to medicalization are essential and can be successful with enough dedication and a reasonable degree of financial stability.
-Humane ways of helping people with emotional problems of a social nature do exist and there is no need to shock them and pump them full of chemicals (see Stastny & Lehmann, 2007, pp. 409-10).
+Alternatives to medicalization are essential and can be successful with enough dedication and a reasonable degree of financial stability (see Stastny & Lehmann, 2007, pp. 409-410)!
+Humane ways of helping people with emotional problems of a social nature do exist and there is no need to shock them and pump them full of chemicals!